Fuegian languages: Decline

-Yaghan, Kawésqar, and Ona are all extinct or nearly extinct, and their whose numbers of speakers have declined sharply since the 19th century.
+Yaghan, Kawésqar, and Selkʼnam are all extinct or nearly extinct, and their whose numbers of speakers have declined sharply since the 19th century.
 One reason for the decline is the drastic reduction in size of the indigenous populations who historically spoke these languages.
 The Yaghan population, for example, was between 2,500 and 3,000 in the late nineteenth century and plummeted to as low as 40 by 1933, partly by diseases like smallpox, whooping cough and typhoid, introduced by incoming Europeans (Aguilera 214).

 As the indigenous languages of South America have declined, the inhabitants of Tierra del Fuego have come to use Spanish instead.
 Another reason for this was a discriminatory view of the indigenous languages in South America by the non-indigenous population.
 Kawesqars, for example, "were looked down on, sometimes with aversion" for speaking their so-called "uncivilized" native tongue and many speakers of Kawésqar refuse to speak it in public as a result (Aguilera 208).